Today I wanted to talk to you guys, about constructive criticism.

 The second reason is that many photos we show are personal.
 While working on them we grow attached and now the critique of the picture feels like the critique of our own self.
 And worse than that, unlike code in software engineering, we can not return and improve the picture.
 Say you put 3 months of work into an idea, research, organization, production, and retouch.
 Then you have shown the pictures to someone and they said “I like it, but the model holds her neck a little bit unnatural”.
-That’s it, pictures are flawed and 3 month of your work were all for nothing because you are stupid looser who didn’t watch model’s neck (sounds familiar? :))
+That’s it, pictures are flawed and 3 months of your work were all for nothing because you are a stupid loser who didn’t watch the model’s neck (sounds familiar? :))

-Third reason, we are all in different points on our path as photographers.
+The third reason, we are all at different points on our path as photographers.
 Someone has his/her own studio, others just worked with professional light for the first time.
 Someone is in NYC and has access to all the cool designers, and someone else lives in Oregon and creates portraits mixed with surrealistic landscapes.
-Someone lives in Germany were being nude even in public park is fine, other in Charlotte where showing a nipple is inappropriate.
+Someone lives in Germany where being nude even in a public park is fine, others in Charlotte were showing a nipple is inappropriate.
 That’s why our opinion and our solution can’t always apply to others in our field.
 And by giving a critique you don’t help people move along within his/her path, but push them in your own direction.

 Finally, sometimes people give critique to others to feel experienced and strong, not to help others grow.
 That’s why:

-— Before giving critique, ask yourself if you do it because you would like to help a person or because you would like to feel important, show off your knowledge or promote yourself.
+— Before giving a critique, ask yourself if you do it because you would like to help a person or because you would like to feel important, show off your knowledge or promote yourself.

 — Then if you really want to help, ask yourself where the person is in their development as a photographer, and what is the easy step for him/her to improve their work.

 —Ask yourself if you talk about this next step in a kind and respectful manner.